Terraced Terrain Generator (TTG)

 • Number of terraces.

-• Terrain size (radius and height).
+• Terrain size and maximum height.

 • Detail level (a.k.a. fragmentation depth).